There’s a fresh new name in the putter business.

-Over the next couple of months, the website will be born.
+Over the next couple of months, the website will be born. (update, as of 12/03/2018 the website is up and running!)
 Until then, Cody advises continuing contacting him on social media for a custom build or a custom stock.

 Custom stocks will be coming soon and will already be customized and ready for purchase.
 Look for more on Cody’s two-piece neck design, with custom C bolt locking technology.

 Overall we couldn’t have been more impressed with Cody James.
 His work speaks for itself, and if you are a putter junky, who favors machined customizations, you hit the jackpot.
 He has a great attitude and genuinely wants to make his customers happy.